Europe's Galileo satellites hit by anomalies

-PARIS (AP) — The European Space Agency says it has opened an investigation into anomalies that have affected five of the first 18 Galileo satellites in orbit.
+PARIS (AP) — The European Space Agency opened an investigation on Thursday into anomalies that have affected five of the first 18 Galileo satellites in orbit.

 The agency, which launched the navigation system last December, said however that the failures are not affecting the satellites’ proper functioning.